TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/vpn-gateway-vendor-escalation-customer-message.md

 <!--issueDescription-->
 Dear customer,

 Thank you for contacting us about your Azure VPN Gateway connectivity issues.
-We’ve reached a point in the troubleshooting process where it is necessary to engage your on-premise device vendor to further diagnose the issue.
+We've reached a point in the troubleshooting process where it is necessary to engage your on-premise device vendor to further diagnose the issue.
 Please engage your device vendor so we can continue further the troubleshooting process.

 Best regards,
 <!--/issueDescription-->